beanvalidation/beanvalidation.org/proposals/BVAL-208.md

 method validation.
 Since method validation also hosts a validation mode, we decided to keep them separated.

-> Question: should we embed one in the order or use both as elements of
+> Question: should we embed one in the other or use both as elements of
 > orthogonal concern?
 > for example `@MethodValidated(mode=PARAMETERS) @ConvertGroup(from=Default.class, to=Basic.class)`

 The proposition is as followed.

 When an element is annotated with `@Valid`, validation is propagated.
-Groups as passed as is to the nested elements unless the `@ConvertGroup` annotation is used.
+Groups are passed as is to the nested elements unless the `@ConvertGroup` annotation is used.

 If the group expected to be passed to the nested element validation is defined